1thirty-five/ScholarSync/README.md

 ## License

-This project is licensed under the [MIT/Apache/etc.] License.
+This project is licensed under the MIT License.

 ## Contact

-For issues or suggestions, please contact [Your Name] at [Your Email] or open an issue on GitHub.
+For issues or suggestions, please contact 1ThirtyFive or  at holofoil79@gmail.com or open an issue on GitHub.